ab9st8/pancake/readme.md

 All variables are mutable.
 In order to change the value of a variable, simply assign to it with `to` again.

 Variables are """"""function-scoped"""""".
-Variables are unique to their procedure and a variable called `name` in `global` is different than a variable called `name` in a private or public procedure.
+Variables are unique to their procedure and a variable called `x` in `global` is different than a variable called `x` in a private or public procedure.

+That also means that you cannot call values of a parent procedure in a call.
+If you create a variable `a` in `global` and then call a procedure, that procedure does not have access to `a`.
+The planned way to implement giving access is reference literals which are only an idea for now.

 ## Benchmarks
 *(This treats about Pancake v0.1.5)*